EricAmren/Andalusian_Mapping/README.md

 * [snpEff](http://snpeff.sourceforge.net/).
 Version 4.1g or later

 ##Usage
-Run a simple stereotyped command line:
+Run a simple and stereotyped command line:
 ```
-bash andalousian-map_Portable.sh Config-file_mysample.txt
+bash (/path/to/)andalousian-map_Portable.sh (/path/to/)Config-file_mysample.txt
 ```
+[andalousian-map_Portable.sh](/scripts/andalousian-map_Portable.sh) is a bash script (no need to edit).

-For each new analysis, you only change the configuration file (Config-file_mysample.txt), which is a simple texte file.
+For each new analysis, you only change the **configuration file** (Config-file_mysample.txt above), which is a simple text file.
+It only contains paths to data or scripts and the name (prefix) you want to give to your output files

+A [template](/Config-file_Portable_TEMPLATE.txt) and an [example](/Config-file_Portable_MyLinux.txt) configuration files are available to explain how

 ##How to adapt it to my purpose ?
+This repository contain all data to perform mapping-by-sequencing/mutant-identification in Oscheius tipulae with the two strains CEW1 and JU170.

 ###Notes:
 We named our pipeline "Andalousian_Mapping" in reference to the "Hawaïan Mapping" procedure developped in C.elegans, involving the Hawaïan mapping strain CB4856.
 Our Oscheius tipuale mapping strain is a wild isolate sampled in Sevilla, Andalousia.